 - Loop the longer piece of tulle over the elastic and through the fold of the tulle.

-- Pull the longer piece tight through the loop.
+- Pull the longer piece of tulle tightly through the loop.

 - The loop should be pulled tight to the elastic and what is seen around the outside of the highchair tray once it is attached.

-- Place the sticky velcro squares around the outside of the highchair and match them up with the inside of the tutu so that it will fit flush against the highchair.
+- Starting at one end, place the sticky velcro squares around the outside of the highchair and match them up with the inside of the tutu.
+It should fit flush against the highchair when you are finished.

-- The tutu will need to be tied in the back once the birthday girl or boy is placed in the seat so that first birthday party pictures can be taken.
+- The tutu will need to be tied in the back once the birthday girl is placed in the seat, so that first birthday party pictures can be taken.

-- The first birthday party is more about amusing the other kids that are attending than about amusing your one year old.
+- The first birthday party is more about amusing the other kids who are attending than about amusing your one-year-old.

-- When creating the menu keep your adults in mind and just make a large dish of a kid friendly food like mac n cheese or chicken fingers.
+- When creating the menu, keep your grownup guests in mind and just make a large dish of kid-friendly food like mac-n-cheese or chicken fingers.

-- Collages with twelve pictures with each picture representing a month of your child’s life with milestones like first tooth, first time crawling, standing or eating solid foods are great milestones to track.
+- Collages with 12 pictures, with each picture representing a month of your child’s life with milestones like the first tooth, first time crawling, standing, or eating solid foods are great milestones to track.

-- Get the guests involved by having them write a note to the first birthday girl or boy to open on their eighteenth birthday.
-This is especially important for grandparents and great-grandparents that may not be there for her eighteenth birthday.
+- Get the guests involved by having them write a note to the first birthday girl or boy, to open on their eighteenth birthday.
+This is especially important for grandparents and great-grandparents who may not be there to celebrate that birthday.

-- Think about creating a smash cake for your first birthday boy or girl.
+- Think about creating a smash cake for your first birthday girl.
 It will make the other children attending less crazy about getting their slice of cake and much easier for first birthday party pictures.
 And don’t worry if anything gets on your high chair skirt DIY project.

 - Have your highchair tutu attached to the outside of the tray so that all you need to do is pop the tray onto the highchair.